configcat/docs/website/docs/advanced/code-references/manual.md

 To initiate the scanning with uploading the results, you can use the `scan` command with the `--upload` option.

 ### With Git VCS
-The scan command detects when it's being executed on a git repository, and extracts additional information automatically.
+The scan command detects when it's being executed on a Git repository and automatically extracts additional information.
-The following snippet shows a minimal example that uses only the required parameters in case of a Git repository.
+The following snippet shows a minimal example that uses only the required parameters in the case of a Git repository.
 ```bash
 configcat scan /path/to/your/repo \
     --config-id YOUR-CONFIG-ID \ # required